Health and Safety, Ages 2 to 5 Years - Safety Measures Outside the Home

 children.
 This can help build common interests and appreciation for exercise

 and other pursuits.
-Be sure, however, to recognize the safety issues related to
+Be sure, though, to recognize the safety issues related to

 these activities.
 Remember that your child's comfort and safety are most

-- If your child rides a scooter, watch him or her at all times.
-Don't let your child ride near traffic, and have him or her wear a helmet, knee pads, and elbow pads.
+If your child rides a scooter, watch him or her at all times.
+Don't let your child ride near traffic.
+And have your child wear a helmet, knee pads, and elbow pads.
 Wait until your child is a little older before you teach skateboard safety.
 It's not safe for children younger than 5 to use skateboards.

 activities.
 Children's lungs are especially sensitive to pollution.
 You can